Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

       A new directory matching your `--system-name` argument will now exist in your working directory.

-      > After generating a configuration, a visual audit of the generated files for network data should be performed.
+      > **`IMPORTANT`** After generating a configuration, a visual audit of the generated files for network data should be performed.

       Run the command `csi config init --help` to get more information about the parameters mentioned in the example command above and others which are available.

-      Notes about parameters to `csi config init`:
+      > **`SPECIAL NOTES`** Certain parameters to `csi config init` may be hard to grasp on first-time configuration generations:
+      >
-      * The `application_node_config.yaml` file is optional, but if you have one describing the mapping between prefixes in `hmn_connections.csv` that should be mapped to HSM subroles, you need to include a command line option to have it used.
+      > * The `application_node_config.yaml` file is optional, but if one has one describing the mapping between prefixes in `hmn_connections.csv` that should be mapped to HSM subroles, one needs to include a command line option to have it used.
 See [Create Application Node YAML](create_application_node_config_yaml.md).
-      * The `bootstrap-ncn-bmc-user` and `bootstrap-ncn-bmc-pass` must match what is used for the BMC account and its password for the management NCNs.
+      > * The `bootstrap-ncn-bmc-user` and `bootstrap-ncn-bmc-pass` must match what is used for the BMC account and its password for the management NCNs.
-      * Set site parameters (`site-domain`, `site-ip`, `site-gw`, `site-nic`, `site-dns`) for the information which connects `ncn-m001` (the PIT node) to the site.
+      > * Set site parameters (`site-domain`, `site-ip`, `site-gw`, `site-nic`, `site-dns`) for the information which connects `ncn-m001` (the PIT node) to the site.
 The `site-nic` is the interface on this node connected to the site.
-      * There are other interfaces possible, but the `install-ncn-bond-members` are typically:
+      > * There are other interfaces possible, but the `install-ncn-bond-members` are typically:
-         * `p1p1,p10p1` for HPE nodes
+      >    * `p1p1,p10p1` for HPE nodes
-         * `p1p1,p1p2` for Gigabyte nodes
+      >    * `p1p1,p1p2` for Gigabyte nodes
-         * `p801p1,p801p2` for Intel nodes
+      >    * `p801p1,p801p2` for Intel nodes
-      * If you are not using a `cabinets-yaml` file, set the three cabinet parameters (`mountain-cabinets`, `hill-cabinets`, and `river-cabinets`) to the number of each cabinet which are part of this system.
+      > * If one are not using a `cabinets-yaml` file, set the three cabinet parameters (`mountain-cabinets`, `hill-cabinets`, and `river-cabinets`) to the number of each cabinet which are part of this system.
-      * The starting cabinet number for each type of cabinet (for example, `starting-mountain-cabinet`) has a default that can be overridden.
+      > * The starting cabinet number for each type of cabinet (for example, `starting-mountain-cabinet`) has a default that can be overridden.
 See the `csi config init --help`
-      * For systems that use non-sequential cabinet ID numbers, use `cabinets-yaml` to include the `cabinets.yaml` file.
-This file can include information about the starting ID for each cabinet type and number of cabinets which have separate command line options, but is a way to specify explicitly the ID of every cabinet in the system.
-If you are using a `cabinets-yaml` file, flags specified on the `csi` command-line related to cabinets will be ignored.
+      > * For systems that use non-sequential cabinet ID numbers, use `cabinets-yaml` to include the `cabinets.yaml` file.
+This file can include information about the starting ID for each cabinet type and number of cabinets which have separate command line options, but is a way to specify explicitly the id of every cabinet in the system.
+If one are using a `cabinets-yaml` file, flags specified on the `csi` command-line related to cabinets will be ignored.
 See [Create Cabinets YAML](create_cabinets_yaml.md).
-      * An override to default cabinet IPv4 subnets can be made with the `hmn-mtn-cidr` and `nmn-mtn-cidr` parameters.
+      > * An override to default cabinet IPv4 subnets can be made with the `hmn-mtn-cidr` and `nmn-mtn-cidr` parameters.
-      * By default, spine switches are used as MetalLB peers.
+      > * By default, spine switches are used as MetalLB peers.
 Use `--bgp-peers aggregation` to use aggregation switches instead.
-      * Several parameters (`can-gateway`, `can-cidr`, `can-static-pool`, `can-dynamic-pool`) describe the CAN (Customer Access network).
+      > * Several parameters (`can-gateway`, `can-cidr`, `can-static-pool`, `can-dynamic-pool`) describe the CAN (Customer Access network).
 The `can-gateway` is the common gateway IP address used for both spine switches and commonly referred to as the Virtual IP address for the CAN.
 The `can-cidr` is the IP subnet for the CAN assigned to this system.
 The `can-static-pool` and `can-dynamic-pool` are the MetalLB address static and dynamic pools for the CAN.
 The `can-external-dns` is the static IP address assigned to the DNS instance running in the cluster to which requests the cluster subdomain will be forwarded.
 The `can-external-dns` IP address must be within the `can-static-pool` range.
-      * Set `ntp-pools` to reachable NTP pools
+      > * Set `ntp-pools` to reachable NTP pools

-      These warnings from `csi config init` for issues in `hmn_connections.json` can be ignored.
+      > **`SPECIAL/IGNORABLE WARNINGS`** These warnings from `csi config init` for issues in `hmn_connections.json` can be ignored:
-      * The node with the external connection (`ncn-m001`) will have a warning similar to this because its BMC is connected to the site and not the HMN like the other management NCNs.
+      >    * The node with the external connection (`ncn-m001`) will have a warning similar to this because its BMC is connected to the site and not the HMN like the other management NCNs.
 It can be ignored.
+      >

-         ```
+      >    ```
-         "Couldn't find switch port for NCN: x3000c0s1b0"
+      >    "Couldn't find switch port for NCN: x3000c0s1b0"
-         ```
+      >    ```
+      >

-      * An unexpected component may have this message.
+      > * An unexpected component may have this message.
 If this component is an application node with an unusual prefix, it should be added to the `application_node_config.yaml` file.
 Then rerun `csi config init`.
 See the procedure to [Create Application Node Config YAML](create_application_node_config_yaml.md)
+      >

-         ```json
+      >    ```json
-         {"level":"warn","ts":1610405168.8705149,"msg":"Found unknown source prefix!
+      >    {"level":"warn","ts":1610405168.8705149,"msg":"Found unknown source prefix!
 If this is expected to be an Application node, please update application_node_config.yaml","row":
-         {"Source":"gateway01","SourceRack":"x3000","SourceLocation":"u33","DestinationRack":"x3002","DestinationLocation":"u48","DestinationPort":"j29"}}
+      >    {"Source":"gateway01","SourceRack":"x3000","SourceLocation":"u33","DestinationRack":"x3002","DestinationLocation":"u48","DestinationPort":"j29"}}
-         ```
+      >    ```
+      >

-      * If a cooling door is found in `hmn_connections.json`, there may be a message like the following.
+      > * If a cooling door is found in `hmn_connections.json`, there may be a message like the following.
 It can be safely ignored.
+      >

-         ```json
+      >    ```json
-         {"level":"warn","ts":1612552159.2962296,"msg":"Cooling door found, but xname does not yet exist for cooling doors!","row":
+      >    {"level":"warn","ts":1612552159.2962296,"msg":"Cooling door found, but xname does not yet exist for cooling doors!","row":
-         {"Source":"x3000door-Motiv","SourceRack":"x3000","SourceLocation":" ","DestinationRack":"x3000","DestinationLocation":"u36","DestinationPort":"j27"}}
+      >    {"Source":"x3000door-Motiv","SourceRack":"x3000","SourceLocation":" ","DestinationRack":"x3000","DestinationLocation":"u36","DestinationPort":"j27"}}
-         ```
+      >    ```

    1. Continue with the next step to apply the csi-config workarounds.